How to join Tozen Union in Ten Steps

 STEP EIGHT: If denied, your dues will be returned.
 If accepted(woohoo!), you will be placed in the correct chapter of Tozen, then dues of 2,300 yen (plus any chapter dues) will be deducted each month on the 27th.
 It will show up in your bank account as D.F. カップ 代金.

 STEP NINE: Work with coworkers on goals and strategies at face-to-face meetings and attend Tozen’s four quarterly general meetings too.

 STEP TEN: Welcome to our growing multinational, union democracy movement.
 Together let’s fight to bring democracy to the workplace while improving working conditions.
 Now the fun begins!

-*The teller at post office may not help you with filling out the form.
+*The teller at the post office may not help you with filling out the form.
 If you have a problem, contact Gerome (see above for contact details).
 He will walk you through it.
-When you finish, send pages 1 and 2 of the bank form to us.
+When you finish, send pages 1 AND 2 of the bank form to us.
 Your dues will come out a month later than usual bank accounts.